Phunky/scrape-channel-listings/README.md

 - Log detailed error messages
 - Continue with remaining providers if one fails
 - Exit with code 1 if any scraper fails
-- Provide error details in the final summary
+- Provide error details in the final summary (when using --files)

+## Development

+This project started as a proof-of-concept for scraping TV channel listings from various providers.
+The codebase has been significantly improved with the assistance of Cursor AI